canopas/splito/README.md

   </tr>
 </table>

-## Requirements✅
+## Requirements ✅
 Make sure you have the latest stable version of Xcode installed.
-You can then go ahead with cloning this repository to Xcode.
+You can then go ahead and clone this repository to Xcode.

 To run Splito locally, you'll need:
 - iOS (version 16.4 or higher)